epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/_index.md

 - signal intensities on X and Y chromosomes (used to identify sex mix-ups)

-- dendogram of the SNPs on the array (to identify possible sample replications or appraise relatedness)
+- dendogram and heatmap of the SNPs on the array (to identify possible sample replications or appraise relatedness)

 - scatterplot of first two PCs